-Method 1: Library View
+Option #1: Library View

-With both Bibles now open, you can read the Bible in your main window while your secondary Bible follows along.
+With both Bibles now open, you can read the Bible in your main window while the Bible in the split window stays in sync and follows along.

-Method 2: Resource Guide
+Option #2: Resource Guide

-With Resource Guide open, scroll to your Bibles section.
-Here you are presented with a list of all the Bibles in your library that contain the passage you currently have open in the main window.
-Select the Bible you want to read and it opens to the same location as the main window.
+If you’re someone who frequently uses the Resource Guide, this second method is quick and easy.
+With the Resource Guide open, scroll to your Bibles section.
+Here you’ll see a list of all the Bibles in your library that contain the passage you currently have open in the main window.
+Select the Bible you want to read and it will open to the same location as the main window.
 Like in the first method, this Bible will stay in sync as you scroll through the Bible in the main window.

+Do you use our Windows Desktop or Mac app?
+If so, we have a bonus method that allows you to open multiple parallel Bibles simultaneously.
 First, access your first parallel Bible by using one of the methods outlined above.
-Once you have your Bible open in the split window, you can then click the Popout Window button.
-This will open a copy of the Bible (or any resource) in a popout window that you can resize and move anywhere on the screen.
+Once you have your Bible open in the split window, you can then click the Pop-out Window button.
+This will open a copy of the Bible (or any resource) in a pop-out window that you can resize and move anywhere on the screen.

 - Read a more literal translation (KJV, ESV, NASB) alongside a more dynamic one (NLT, Message, TLB) to get a better idea of what the text says